Pictures of a Fleeting World |

 To the actual project: The figure of your grandfather represents the starting point, and also a kind of framework for the “story”

-My thoughts started like this: What happens inside the memory of a hundred year old person?
+My thoughts started like this: What happens inside the memory of a hundred-year-old person?
 My grandfather’s stories were actually very brief, like mine, this was one of our ways of communicating.
 I want to look closer at what connected us, but also at what divided us: I have had this well-protected, pretty peaceful life really, almost half a century long, he on the contrary had one of poverty, one with many years spent in war.

 Many central themes of your work are tied up in this figure: the war, travelling, memory.
 As someone who took you on long journeys with him, he also made it possible for you to absorb unfamiliar, “strange” pictures.